Employment discrimination law in the United States: LGBT employment discrimination

 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of sexual orientation or gender identity.
 This is encompassed by the law's prohibition of employment discrimination on the basis of sex.
 Prior to the landmark cases Bostock v.
-Clayton County, Georgia and R.G. & G.R.
+Clayton County and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission (2020), employment protections for LGBT people were patchwork; several states and localities explicitly prohibit harassment and bias in employment decisions on the basis of sexual orientation and/or gender identity, although some only cover public employees.
 Prior to the Bostock decision, the Equal Employment Opportunity Commission (EEOC) interpreted Title VII to cover LGBT employees; the EEOC's determined that transgender employees were protected under Title VII in 2012, and extended the protection to encompass sexual orientation in 2015.

 According to Crosby Burns and Jeff Krehely: "Studies show that anywhere from 15 percent to 43 percent of gay people have experienced some form of discrimination and harassment at the workplace.
 Moreover, a staggering 90 percent of transgender workers report some form of harassment or mistreatment on the job."
 Many people in the LGBT community have lost their job, including Vandy Beth Glenn, a transgender woman who claims that her boss told her that her presence may make other people feel uncomfortable.

 Almost half of the United States also have state-level or municipal-level laws banning the discrimination of gender non-conforming and transgender people in both public and private workplaces.
 A few more states ban LGBT discrimination in only public workplaces.
 Some opponents of these laws believe that it would intrude on religious liberty, even though these laws are focused more on discriminatory actions, not beliefs.
 Courts have also identified that these laws do not infringe free speech or religious liberty.